foooooooooooooooooooooooooootw/Pale-Heart-Drop-Rates-Dataset/README.md

 I also intend to create a dataset that includes all class item perk combinations in order to check if the rolls are weighted, as well as perk/frame combinations for ergo sum to see if those are weighted as well.

 On 5 August's commit, I added about 200 entries, hitting 1000 rows.
 I also realized I made a terrible mistake as my gunsmith engrams were full, meaning I did not get any for about 200 entries.
 At least gunsmith engrams are not pale heart related, so I think it's not an issue.
 On the older dataset, the percentage of a gunsmith engram dropping was about 17.07%.
+My preliminary investigation also showed no correlation between gunsmith engrams and the rest of the columns, so for now I will forget about them.